Near Field Communication (NFC)

 You can use the NDEFMessageReadCallback interface (in mobile and wearable applications) to define event handlers for reading NDEF messages from peer devices.

-To exchange NDEF messages:
+To exchange NDEF messages, follow these steps:

 1. To receive NDEF messages from a peer device, use the setReceiveNDEFListener() method of the NFCPeer interface.

-The setReceiveNDEFListener() method registers the NDEFMessageReadCallback listener interface, which is invoked when an NDEF message from a peer device is read.
+The setReceiveNDEFListener() method registers the NDEFMessageReadCallback listener interface, which is invoked when an NDEF message from a peer device is read:

 /* NDEFMessageReadCallback listener */